 Maintain proper ergonomics and lifting techniques

 Ergonomics and lifting are hidden hazard that are too often ignored until it is too late and the damage is done.
+This is why it is critical to follow safe stacking guidelines to avoid these hidden hazards.

 A single action such as lifting a box once may not cause any damage on its own.
 But warehouse employees are subject to repetitive motions that strain the body enough to cause damage over long periods of time.